 “If they take a breath, that means they're checking in with themselves,” says Mendez, adding that taking a deep breath often means the person is considering their response and the best way to communicate it honestly and diplomatically.
 Thompson adds that the "ability to have difficult conversations with a level of calmness, accountability, and respect” is also one of the signs of emotional maturity.

 Being honest can be hard if you’re worried about hurting someone else’s feelings.
 However, honesty is key—even if the truth may, in fact, hurt.
 Instead of lying out of fear of telling the truth, an emotionally mature person will compassionately express what they’re looking for and what they’re willing to give (or not give).

 If you're on the receiving end of hearing a hard truth, an emotionally mature response would be to express gratitude for the person's honesty instead of blaming them for feeling how they do.
 Coming from a place of understanding will match the emotional maturity someone is displaying when their honesty might not be in line with what you wanted to hear.

 3. Empathizes and considers situations through different lenses

-Emotionally immature people tend to only see things one way: theirs.
+Emotionally immature people or individuals who exhibit signs of immaturity tend to only see things one way: theirs.
 Thompson says someone who has a lot of emotional maturity, on the other hand, will be able to see things from other perspectives and use that widened perception as an opportunity for self-improvement.

 For example, if you’re having a bad day and you feel in need of some alone time, Thompson says an emotionally mature partner will understand that you need to recharge and won’t make you feel badly for asking for space.